jcorbino/mole/README.md

 MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators to solve partial differential equations.
 It provides discrete analogs of the most common vector calculus operators:
-Gradient, Divergence, Laplacian and Curl.
+Gradient, Divergence, Laplacian, Bilaplacian and Curl.
 These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.